Independent Institute: Civil liberties and human rights

 Independent Institute fellows have written on a variety of topics related to civil liberties and human rights.
 Historian Jonathan Bean anthologized and annotated numerous historical speeches, letters, and articles that show individualist perspectives that animated the American civil-rights era in his book Race and Liberty in America: The Essential Reader.
 Since 2012, Bean has served on the Illinois State Advisory Committee, a federally appointed panel that advises the U.S. Commission on Civil Rights, and his experience led him to claim that the mainstream civil rights community was out of touch with the public's civil rights concerns.

 Second Amendment legal scholar Stephen Halbrook, who has won three firearms cases before the U.S. Supreme Court, has argued in several Independent Institute books and articles that civil liberties are more secure when individuals have legal access to firearms.
-His 2003 book, The Founders’ Second Amendment, traced the U.S. Constitution's guarantees of “the right of the people to keep and bear Arms” back to the American colonists’ fears of British oppression.
+His 2003 book, The Founders' Second Amendment, traced the U.S. Constitution's guarantees of "the right of the people to keep and bear Arms" back to the American colonists' fears of British oppression.
 His 2013 book, Gun Control in the Third Reich, examined firearm registration and restrictions in pre-World War II Germany.

-Economists Christopher Coyne and Abigail Hall have argued that interventionist militarism can lead to a “boomerang effect,” setting in motion political, institutional and ideological forces that contribute to the suppression of civil liberties in the aggressive country.
+Economists Christopher Coyne and Abigail Hall have argued that interventionist militarism can lead to a "boomerang effect," setting in motion political, institutional and ideological forces that contribute to the suppression of civil liberties in the aggressive country.

 Independent has also criticized major aspects of the criminal justice system as antagonistic toward civil liberties.
 Senior Fellow Bruce L. Benson argued in The Enterprise of Law that before the British crown took over the courts, the legal system focused on restitution for victims, rather than punishment, corrections, and deterrence.

-In The Power of Habeas Corpus in America, winner of a 2013 PROSE Award in the category of Law and Legal Studies, Research Fellow Anthony Gregory put forth a revisionist view of the writ of habeas corpus, arguing that rather than always promoting the cause of civil liberties, the legal idea has served “both as an engine and a curb on state power.”
+In The Power of Habeas Corpus in America, winner of a 2013 PROSE Award in the category of Law and Legal Studies, Research Fellow Anthony Gregory put forth a revisionist view of the writ of habeas corpus, arguing that rather than always promoting the cause of civil liberties, the legal idea has served "both as an engine and a curb on state power."

-Criticism of the U.S. invasion of Afghanistan
+U.S. invasion of Afghanistan

 In the aftermath of September 11 attacks, the Independent Institute was an early advocate of using privateers, (rather than a military invasion of Afghanistan) to bring the co-conspirators of the terrorist attacks to justice under international law, as authorized in Article I, Section 8, clause 11 of the United States Constitution.